logicalclocks/logicalclocks.github.io/docs/user_guides/fs/sharing/sharing.md

   </figure>
 </p>

-Now shared feature stores and corresponding access rights will be listed under `Shared from other projects` section.
+After accepting the share, the feature store and corresponding access rights are listed under the `Shared from other projects` section.

 <p align="center">
   <figure>